Drugs are introduced into the body by several routes. They may be

 If a drug is to be breathed in and absorbed through the thin mucous membrane that lines the nasal passages, it must be transformed into tiny droplets in air (atomized).
 Once absorbed, the drug enters the bloodstream.
 Drugs administered by this route generally work quickly.
 Some of them irritate the nasal passages.
 Drugs that can be administered by the nasal route include nicotine (for smoking cessation), calcitonin (for osteoporosis), sumatriptan (for migraine headaches), and corticosteroids (for allergies).

 Drugs administered by inhalation through the mouth must be atomized into smaller particles than those administered by the nasal route, so that the drug can pass through the windpipe (trachea) and into the lungs.
 How deeply into the lungs they go depends on the size of the droplets.
 Smaller droplets go deeper, which increases the amount of drug absorbed.
 Inside the lungs, they are absorbed into the bloodstream.

 Relatively few drugs are administered this way because inhalation must be carefully monitored to ensure that a person receives the right amount of drug within a specified time.
 In addition, specialized equipment may be needed to give the drug by this route.
 Usually, this method is used to administer drugs that act specifically on the lungs, such as aerosolized antiasthmatic drugs in metered-dose containers, and to administer gases used for general anesthesia.

 Drugs applied to the skin are usually used for their local effects and thus are most commonly used to treat superficial skin disorders, such as psoriasis, eczema, skin infections (viral, bacterial, and fungal), itching, and dry skin.
 The drug is mixed with inactive substances.
-Depending on the consistency of the inactive substances, the formulation may be an ointment, cream, lotion, solution, powder, or gel (see Diagnosis and Treatment of Skin Disorders: Topical Preparations).
+Depending on the consistency of the inactive substances, the formulation may be an ointment, cream, lotion, solution, powder, or gel (see see Topical Preparations).